makrai/notes/mohammad-15-sentiment-emotion.md

 # 5 Capturing Term–Sentiment Associations 18

-# 6 modifiers such as negation and degree adverbs on sentiment 22
+# 6 Modifiers such as negation and degree adverbs on sentiment 22

-# 7 figurative language: metaphors, analogies, sarcasm, irony 23
+# 7 Figurative language: metaphors, analogies, sarcasm, irony 23

 * some preliminary sentiment analysis work focused on figurative language